GaureeshAnvekar/AppliedCloud/week_3/README.md

  - To run the django app conaitner docker run -it -p8000:8000 -v "$(pwd)/app:/app" mydjango /bin/bash

+ - Also run -> python manage.py runserver 0.0.0.0:8000 to start the django server

 //App docker file\
 FROM python\